nscendoni/sling-org-apache-sling-auth-oauth-client/README.md

 > [!IMPORTANT]
 > The Java APIs exported by this bundle are considered **experimental** and are marked as being
 > @ProviderType.
-Expect them to change frequently until they are considered stable.
+The APIs may change in an incompatible way in future minor releases.

 This bundle adds support for Sling-based applications to function as an OAuth 2.0 client ([RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749)) and implements the basis for being an